janavalentina/Melody-and-Sound-Generation/README.md

 To train the variational autoencoder, you have to retrieve the dataset from https://magenta.tensorflow.org/datasets/nsynth#files and copy it to the folder 'Sound Generation\dataset\fsdd\recordings'.
 Then run `preprocess.py`
 Then run the respective cells in `music_vae.ipynb`

+# Melody generation
+You can find related datasets from http://www.piano-midi.de